nightroman/FarNet/FolderChart/Readme.txt

 	= HISTORY =

+1.0.1

+Limited number of shown items.

+Changed collection of hidden items.

 1.0.2

- * Right click hides an item in the chart
+Right click hides an item in the chart.

-1.0.1
- * Limited number of shown items
- * Changed collection of hidden items
+1.0.3

+Use FarNet 4.3.38.